uwetom/media-production-worksheets/wk18-more-vr/index.md

 - On the canvas component, scale the canvas down to 0.02.

-Notice that the render mode is **World Space**, in theory, we could make this canvas a child of a grab
+Notice that the render mode is **World Space**,  for your projects, you could make the canvas a grabable object, allowing you to pick it up and move it around.

 ![canvas sale](https://uwetom.github.io/media-production-worksheets/wk18-more-vr/images/canvas_scale.jpg)

-- Add a **UI Panel, Textbox and Button** to the canvas (HINT: Right click one the canvas in the hierarchy, and choose )
+- Add a **UI Panel, Textbox and Button** to the canvas (HINT: Right click one the canvas in the hierarchy, and choose **UI > panel** etc...  )

 - Change the width, height and font size in the **Instpector** to size the appropriately.